devopsdays-dk/devopsdays.dk/docs/git-hooks.md

 ## Disabling hooks temporarily

-If you need to bypass the hooks for a specific commit use the `--no-verify` switch:
+If you need to bypass the precommit hook for a specific commit use the `--no-verify` switch:

 ```bash
 git commit --no-verify -m "Your commit message"